Labrador Retrievers: Wonderful Family Pets and Companions

 Cartrophen Vet is a brand name for pentosan polysulphate sodium.
 This is a semi-natural chemical based on one obtained from the bark of beech trees.
 Both scientific and anecdotal evidence show that cartrophen can be beneficial for canine osteoarthritis.
 How it does this is uncertain, but researchers have found that it has a number of effects that may protect cartilage in joints.
 Many people report that cartrophen has been very helpful for their pets.
 I wish the chemical had been available when Bess was alive.

-One reason why regular vet visits are important is that a pet owner may not notice a health problem in a pet.
-The vet may well notice the problem and suggest treatment, sometimes before the problem has become serious.
-Vaccination questions and osteoarthritis treatments should be discussed with the vet.
+One reason why regular vet visits are important is that a pet owner may not notice a health problem in their pet.
+The vet may notice the problem and suggest treatment, sometimes before the condition has become serious.

 Other Potential Health Problems in Labs